-It is best to hire an attorney to file this petition for you, since they can present your side of the story to the court in a way that sheds the best light on the situation and brings relevant facts and law to light.
-To do something like this, our local divorce attorney will require something called a retainer.
+It is best to hire an Alabama Contempt Petition attorney to file this case for you, since they can present your side of the story to the court in a way that sheds the best light on the situation and brings relevant facts and law to light.
+To do something like this, our local contempt petition lawyer will require something called a retainer.
 Most family law attorneys work on an hourly rate and bill out of this retainer for the work performed.
-For example, if the attorney works at a rate of $200 per hour then they might require a initial retainer of $1200 if there is not too much work to be performed or a retainer of $2000 if a substantial number of hours of work will be required in your case.
+For example, if the attorney works at a rate of $300 per hour then they might require an initial retainer equal to the number of hours of work will be required in your case times this amount.
 They then keep up with the hours they work and bill accordingly.

 Filing a Rule Nisi or Contempt Petition in Alabama